jdheyburn/jdheyburn.co.uk/content/blog/automate-instance-hygiene-with-aws-ssm-1/index.md

 Yes they do - both Maintenance Windows and [EventBridge](https://docs.aws.amazon.com/eventbridge/latest/userguide/what-is-amazon-eventbridge.html) Rules (the bigger sibling of CloudWatch Rules) use [cron expressions](https://en.wikipedia.org/wiki/Cron#CRON_expression) to define the schedule they should run on.
 The primary difference between the two is that Maintenance Windows allow you to **specify the timezone** that the cron expression adheres to, whereas EventBridge is **tied to UTC**.

+TODO screenshot eventbridge rules

-So using maintenance windows can be handy if you're in a non-UTC timezone and you don't have to constantly convert your local timezone to UTC to trigger events.
+So using maintenance windows can be handy if you're in a non-UTC timezone and you don't have to constantly convert your local timezone to UTC to schedule events.
 More importantly, maintenance windows will respect daylight savings time (DST) if your timezone observes it, so you can be sure your automation will be invoked at the same time in the specified timezone throughout the year.

 On the other hand, EventBridge Rules are fixed to UTC; meaning if your timezone does observe DST, then you'll find your automation could be off by an hour for some portion of the year (unless you change it of course - but who wants to be changing automation twice a year??).